What Is a

 There are four main types of GIFs:

-This type involves leaking to other organs such as the bladder, lungs, or vascular system.
+your intestine to your other organs, such as your bladder, lungs, or vascular

 Spontaneous GIF Formation

 A GIF forms without a known cause in about 15 to 25 percent of

 cases.
 This is also called a spontaneous formation.

 Inflammatory bowel diseases, such as Crohn’s disease, can cause

 of people with Crohn’s disease develop a fistula at some point in their lives.